songair/songair.github.io/_posts/2021-11-20-audit-logs.md

 }
 ```

-But this may not satisfy you because comparing to the Java Servlet solution,
+But this may not satisfy you because compared to the Java Servlet solution,
 here we don't have access to servlet anymore.
 It means some information may be
 missing.
 However, we can use the `@Context` annotation to inject the servlet
 request again (or other resources if you need):